On this page

 Make Your Money Go Further

 Maximising your income is not just about increasing your income.
 It is also about taking a common-sense approach to saving money wherever possible.

 There is some useful guidance available on the NI Direct website about reducing expenses.

 Reducing Expenditure on Utilities

 Keeping your home warm is essential to your health and well-being.

 However, it can be difficult to balance this with the ever-rising cost of fuel.

 Many older people could reduce these costs both by considering energy efficiency measures and by shopping around for better deals on their electricity and home heating costs.
-Visit The Consumer Council's Electricity and Gas Price Comparison Table.
+You can use The Consumer Council's Energy Comparison Tool.